 Lets take a look at why this happens.
 To illustrate, imagine pouring a cup of honey and a cup of water out at the same time.
 Which cup will empty faster?
 The water will, of course.
 There might be the same amount of each, but they are not behaving in the same way.

 Without going into too much chemical theory, this is a property of the viscosity of liquid.
 The thicker a liquid, the less room the molecules in the liquid have to move around each other.

 Those “fat” molecules also don’t move around each other very well.
 Because of this, those molecules are said to have a higher friction level.
 Thinner liquids, like water, have very low friction levels so they flow and move much more readily.

-In addition, the more room the molecules have, the fast they will move around.
-Increased movement in molecules provides greater viscosity, and thus improves how the paint flows.
-Changing the state of the liquid by pressurizing it or adding heat can also increase viscosity.
+In addition, the more room the molecules have, the faster they will move around.
+Increased movement in molecules provides less viscosity, and thus improves how the paint flows.
+Changing the state of the liquid by pressurizing it or adding heat can also decrease viscosity.
 I do not recommend pressurizing your paint.

 Now that you understand how viscosity works, how does that affect how much paint you’ll be using on an acrylic pour?
 Thicker paints will tend to stay thicker when sitting on a surface.
 This is because the paint is less likely to “move” unless some other force acts on the paint.